A Progressive Movement In Tube Forming

 Nevertheless, the progressive concept itself is used in other areas of fabrication including tube end forming and tube bending.
 For example, forming the end of a tube or even bending a tube sometimes is accomplished thru a series of operations.

 One Hit or Two?

 When it comes to end forming, manufactures would prefer to make an end form in one hit...if at all possible.
 However, sometimes trying to form the end of a tube in just one hit can cause problems.
 Thus, trying to do too much with one tool can lead to a Cp and Cpk that is undesirable.
 Take the case of forming a simple cone; see Figure 2.

 The end form itself looks simple enough.
-However, if the required angle is too server, inconsistent results can occur from trying to make this in one hit.
-In the case of the cone, a single hit process may cause too much axial force causing a bead like feature to protrude behind the intended cone; see Figure 2.
+However, if the required angle is too severe, inconsistent results can occur from trying to produce this in one hit.
+In the case of the cone, a single hit process may cause too much axial force, causing a bead like feature to protrude behind the intended cone; see Figure 2.

 Sometimes you may be on the fence between 1 or 2 hits and with extensive computer analysis you should be able to figure out the most efficient path for production needs.
 However, the proof most always comes with building the tooling and making some live tests.
 This is where I have found that a sharp machinist with an eye for metal forming can give some excellent counsel.

 Bending a tight radii on a roll bender is not always that common.
 There are other more efficient bending processes that will allow for bending of a tight radii.
 However, to a certain extent, bending a tight radii on a roll bender can be accomplished thru a progressive process.